 const timestamp = Date.now();

-const location = ['NY', 'CA', 'TX', 'FL', 'WA'][Math.floor(Math.random() * 5)];
+const location = ['NY', 'CA', 'TX', 'FL', 'WA','IN'][Math.floor(Math.random() * 5)];

 return {